 The safety of botulinum toxin use during pregnancy has not been tested in clinical trials.
 The concern with use would be the possibility that the toxin crosses the placental barrier.
 However, current data suggests (but does not confirm) that the size of the toxin molecule makes it unlikely for it to cross the barrier.
 Furthermore, it is unlikely that the toxin reaches high concentrations in the rest of the body when injected locally in small amounts, as with cosmetic botulinum toxin procedures.

 There have been many case reports of the toxin being used inadvertently in pregnant women for various medical conditions.
-Two cases reported use of the toxin in the esophagus in the first and third trimesters respectively.
+Two cases reported the use of the toxin in the esophagus in the first and third trimesters respectively.
 In neither case was there any harm observed to the fetuses.
 Both women had healthy, successful deliveries.[8,9] There have been other cases in which women have received toxin for migraine headaches and muscular spasm of the neck.
 Generally, no adverse events thought to be related to the toxin were noted.

-There is concern that high doses (>600 units) of toxin may lead to whole-body weakness, but doses used in cosmetic procedures are usually less than 100 units.
+There is concern that high doses (>600 units) of the toxin may lead to whole-body weakness, but doses used in cosmetic procedures are usually less than 100 units.

-Before pursuing botulinum toxin therapy in pregnancy, you should have a discussion with your doctor.
+Before pursuing botulinum toxin therapy during pregnancy, you should have a discussion with your doctor.
 No definite recommendations can be made at this time on its safety during pregnancy despite several individual reports of safe use.
 Some experts recommend waiting until after pregnancy to proceed with treatment.
 Botulinum toxin A has officially been labeled by the FDA as pregnancy category C, meaning there is a lack of studies in pregnant women, but animal studies may have described harm to the fetus.
-The toxin is lactation category L3, meaning there are no controlled studies in breastfeeding women and potential unknown risks to baby might exist.
+The toxin is lactation category L3, meaning there are no controlled studies in breastfeeding women and potential unknown risks to the baby might exist.

-Please consult a qualified healthcare provider/physician to discuss how the information discussed here may be appropriate for your skin care.
+Please consult a qualified health care provider/physician to discuss how the information discussed here may be appropriate for your skin care.
 For any drugs discussed here, please consult the drug package insert for complete prescribing information and for complete information regarding side effects.